-Monroe County Government wants to ensure her workforce is competent to deliver the required services and create an environment that promotes inclusion for both employees and the public.
-In order to be effective, cultural sensitivity training, implicit bias training and any other training that provides for the betterment of our employees and their service to our community, must be part of a top down culture that promotes diversity and inclusion of all.
-In an attempt to ensure the same message and quality of training, all elected officials and full time employees will be required to participate in a training approved by the Board of Commissioners, or the Prosecutor, or the Board of Judges.
+In addition, Monroe County Government wants to ensure its workforce is competent to deliver the required services and create an environment that promotes inclusion for both employees and the public.
+In order to be effective, sensitivity training and implicit bias training must be part of a top down culture that promotes diversity and inclusion.
+In an attempt to ensure the same message and quality of training, while adhering to the separation of powers found in state code, all full time, non-law enforcement, employees, with the exception of those working under the authority of the Prosecutor and Board of Judges, will be required to participate in training approved by the Board of Commissioners.
+All full time Employees working under the Prosecutor and Board of Judges, are required to participate in a training approved by that employees' overseeing elected official.